 As beauty and wellness portfolios expand into ingestibles, exposure-based safety evaluation, scientific defensibility, and governance suitable for third-party review are required.

-The Aᴳ conducts independent toxicological assessment and risk evaluation for dietary supplements and ingestible wellness products.
+The Aᴳ provides independent toxicological oversight across dietary supplements and ingestible wellness products.
 Documentation is prepared to support regulatory submission, retailer review, and internal risk-based decision-making.

 Scope of Services